This fiscal year, we introduced a new appraisal system using Jira to replace our old, paper-based one.

 How ScriptRunner helped

 Our developers powered up the new Jira appraisal system even further by using ScriptRunner to automate creating new issues and buttons.
 The interface which allows users to view the company org chart was also entirely built using ScriptRunner.
+Below, you can see the heirachy chart we built using ScriptRunner:

 These features make the system more time efficient and means any staff member can successfully navigate their epic, regardless of their technical proficiency.
 The org chart also massively improved our security and privacy features, as well as limiting the interface so that interactions are restricted by what issues can be created.